plone/guillotina/docs/source/training/asyncio.md

 ### Implementation details

-In order to benefit, the whole stack needs to be asyncio aware.
+In order to benefit, the whole stack needs to be asyncio-aware.

-Anywhere in your application server that is not and does network traffic WILL BLOCK all other connections while it is doing it’s network traffic (example: using requests library instead of aiohttp)
+Anywhere in your application server that is not and does network traffic WILL BLOCK all other connections while it is doing its network traffic (example: using the `requests` library instead of `aiohttp`)

 ## Basics